sahideseker/Asabeneh-30-Days-Of-JavaScript-Exercise/04-Day.md

 3. Check if a day is weekend day or a working day.
 Your script will take day as an input.

-    * What is the day  today?
-Saturday
+    What is the day  today?
+Saturday  <br>
-    * Saturday is a weekend.
+    Saturday is a weekend.

-    * What is the day today? saturDaY
+    What is the day today? saturDaY  <br>
-    * Saturday is a weekend.
+    Saturday is a weekend.

-    * What is the day today?
-Friday
+    What is the day today?
+Friday  <br>
-    * Friday is a working day.
+    Friday is a working day.

-    * What is the day today?
-FrIDAy
+    What is the day today?
+FrIDAy  <br>
-    * Friday is a working day.
+    Friday is a working day.

   ```js
   let day = prompt("What is the day today?").toLowerCase();